timescale/docs/timescaledb/tutorials/ingest-real-time-websocket-data.md

     ```

     This is where you want to implement the ingestion logic so whenever
-    there’s new data available you insert it into the database.
+    there's new data available you insert it into the database.
 * **`symbol`**
     This argument needs to be a list of stock ticker symbols (eg.: `MSFT`) or
     crypto trading pairs (eg.: `BTC/USD`).
 When using a websocket connection you